Agent tools reference

 max_charsinteger20000Max chars of body text to return (500-200000, default 20000)

-Does NOT execute JavaScript.
-For SPAs that render client-side the body will be mostly empty.
+By default does not execute JavaScript, so SPAs that render client-side come back mostly empty — pass render_js: true to render the page in a headless browser (Chromium) first and return the text the user would actually see (slower).
 Returns the final URL (after redirects), the page title, and extracted text truncated to max_chars.

 Inputs